Wholesale price increases in England for 2026/27

 More useful information

-Click on the buttons below to find the percentage increases for 2025/26 measured and unmeasured wholesale prices in England.
+Click the buttons below to view the charge change percentages for 2026/27 measured and unmeasured wholesale prices in England.

 Measured customers Unmeasured customers